-The Time-Based Portion vested 25% on January 1, 2019 and 25% will vest on each anniversary thereafter until January 2022, and vests in full upon a change of control (as defined in the Option Plan), subject to continued employment on each such date.
+The Time-Based Portion vests in four equal annual installments, and vests in full upon a change of control (as defined in the Option Plan), subject to continued employment on each such date.
 The Time-Based Portion also vests upon the participant's termination without Cause or resignation for Good Reason (as such terms are defined in the Option Plan) within 90 days prior to the consummation of a change in control.
-In addition, the portions of the Time-Based Portion scheduled to vest on each of January 1, 2021 and January 1, 2022 will vest in the event of an IPO, including this offering, subject to continued employment on such date, or the participant's termination without Cause or resignation for Good Reason within 90 days prior to the IPO.
+In addition, for Options granted in 2018, 25% of the Time-Based Portion vested in connection with the consummation of the IPO.

-For the Performance-Based Portion, (i) 50% is eligible to vest in four equal installments in each of calendar years 2018, 2019, 2020 and 2021 based on achievement of Company EBITDA targets for the applicable calendar year, and (ii) 50% is eligible to vest in four equal installments in each of calendar years 2018, 2019, 2020 and 2021 based on the Company's achievement for the relevant calendar year of certain revenue targets (the "Revenue-Based Portion").
-If at least 80% of the applicable revenue target is achieved for a given year, the Revenue-Based Portion will vest as to 0%, based on 80% achievement of target, and 100%, based on full achievement of target, and performance achievement between 80% and 100% of target will vest based on straight-line interpolation from 0% to 100%.
+For the Performance-Based Portion, (i) 50% is eligible to vest in four equal annual installments based on achievement of Company EBITDA targets for the applicable calendar year, and (ii) 50% is eligible to vest in four equal annual installments based on the Company's achievement for the relevant calendar year of certain revenue targets (the "Revenue-Based Portion").
+If at least 80% of the applicable revenue target is achieved for a given vear, the Revenue-Based Portion will vest as to 0%, based on 80% achievement of target, and 100%, based on full achievement of target.
+For performance achievement between 80% and 100% of target, the Revenue-Based Portion will vest based on straight-line interpolation from 0% to 100%.
 To the extent the relevant EBITDA targets and revenue targets are not achieved for any calendar year, the portion of the Performance-Based Portion eligible to become vested for such year shall become vested the first time the relevant EBITDA and revenue targets are fully achieved in a later year, if at all.
-The relevant EBITDA and revenue targets have been achieved at 100% for 2018, and therefore 25% of the Performance-Based Portion is currently vested.
-If a change in control occurs prior to the date the Compensation Committee determines whether the relevant performance conditions have been achieved for 2021, any portion of the Performance-Based Portion that remains unvested shall be eligible to become vested as of the change of control to the extent the applicable remaining EBITDA targets or revenue targets will have been deemed satisfied as of the change of control (which will be calculated based on the Company's most recent performance and deemed satisfied to the extent the Compensation Committee determines in good faith that the equity value implied in the change in control transaction equals or exceeds the equity value implied by the relevant performance targets).
+If a change in control occurs prior to the date the Compensation Committee determines whether the relevant performance conditions have been achieved for the final performance vear, any portion of the Performance-Based Portion that remains unvested shall be eligible to become vested as of the change of control to the extent the applicable remaining EBITDA targets or revenue targets will have been deemed satisfied as of the change of control (which will be calculated based on the Company's most recent performance and deemed satisfied to the extent the Compensation Committee determines in good faith that the equity value implied in the change in control transaction equals or exceeds the equity value implied by the relevant performance targets).
 Any remaining unvested portion will be forfeited upon such change of control.